ppy/osu-web/SETUP.md

 - assets: builds assets.
 It sometimes behaves weirdly in which case try restarting it
 - job: runs queued job
 - schedule: runs scheduled job every 5 minutes
+- migrator: prepare database and elasticsearch (service should exit with status 0 after finishing its task)
 - notification-server: main service for notification websocket server
 - notification-server-dusk: notification server to be used by browser test
 - db: database server.
 Can be skipped by commenting it out and setting a different database instance